rhaamo/dainit/SERVICES.md

   - simple: daemon doesn't fork by himself
   - virtual: used only for dependencies ordering

-Provides are mandatory, you can just put here the Name of the service.

-Needs are used for relationship, like udev can only be started when loopback have been brought up.
+Requires are used for relationship, like udev can only be started when loopback have been brought up.

 ## Default values
 - Autostart: true